-- 165. Numerosity.
+- 167. Numerosity.
 The members of the Class are so numerous that joinder of all members of the Class is impracticable.
 Plaintiff is informed and believes that the proposed Class contains thousands of purchasers of Prevagen who have been damaged by Defendant's conduct as alleged herein.
-The precise number of Class members is unknown to Plaintiff. - 166.
+The precise number of Class members is unknown to Plaintiff. - 168.
 Existence and Predominance of Common Questions of Law and Fact.
 This action involves common questions of law and fact, which predominate over any questions affecting individual Class members.
-These common legal and factual questions include, but are not limited to, the following: - (a) whether Defendants' representations discussed above are misleading, or objectively reasonably likely to deceive; - (b) whether the alleged conduct constitutes violations of the laws asserted; - (c) whether Defendants engaged in false or misleading advertising; - (d) whether Plaintiffs and Class members have sustained monetary loss and the proper measure of that loss; and - (e) whether Plaintiff and Class members are entitled to other appropriate remedies, including corrective advertising and injunctive relief. - 167.
+These common legal and factual questions include, but are not limited to, the following:

+- (a) whether Defendants' representations discussed above are misleading, or objectively reasonably likely to deceive; - (b) whether the alleged conduct constitutes violations of the laws asserted; - (c) whether Defendants engaged in false or misleading advertising; - (d) whether Plaintiff and Class members have sustained monetary loss and the proper measure of that loss; and - (e) whether Plaintiff and Class members are entitled to other appropriate remedies, including corrective advertising and injunctive relief. - 169.
 Typicality.
 Plaintiff's claims are typical of the claims of the members of the Class because, inter alia, all Class members were injured through the uniform misconduct described above and were subject to Defendants' deceptive brain function and memory representations that accompanied each and every bottle of Prevagen as well as Defendants' other marketing efforts such as TV commercials.
-Plaintiff is also advancing the same claims and legal theories on behalf of herself and all members of the Class.

-- 168. Adequacy of Representation.
+Plaintiff is also advancing the same claims and legal theories on behalf of himself and all members of the Class. - 170.
+Adequacy of Representation.
 Plaintiff will fairly and adequately protect the interests of the members of the Class.
-Plaintiff has retained counsel experienced in complex consumer class action litigation, and Plaintiffs intend to prosecute this action vigorously.
-Plaintiff has no adverse or antagonistic interests to those of the Class. - efficient adjudication of this controversy.
+Plaintiff has retained counsel experienced in complex consumer class action litigation, and Plaintiff intends to prosecute this action vigorously.
+Plaintiff has no adverse or antagonistic interests to those of the Class. - 171.
+Superiority.
+A class action is superior to all other available means for the fair and efficient adjudication of this controversy.
 The damages or other financial detriment suffered by individual Class members is relatively small compared to the burden and expense that would be entailed by individual litigation of their claims against Defendant.
 It would thus be virtually impossible for members of the Class, on an individual basis, to obtain effective redress for the wrongs done to them.
 Furthermore, even if Class members could afford such individualized litigation, the court system could not.
 Individualized litigation would create the danger of inconsistent or contradictory judgments arising from the same set of facts.
 Individualized litigation would also increase the delay and expense to all parties and the court system from the issues raised by this action.
-By contrast, the class action device provides the benefits of adjudication of these issues in a single proceeding, economies of scale, and comprehensive supervision by a single court, and presents no unusual management difficulties under the circumstances here. - 170.
-Unless a Class is certified, Defendants will retain monies received as a result of their conduct that was taken from Plaintiff and Class members.
+By contrast, the class action device provides the benefits of adjudication of these issues in a single proceeding, economies of scale, and comprehensive supervision by a single court, and presents no unusual management difficulties under the circumstances here.

+172. Unless a Class is certified, Defendants will retain monies received as a result of their conduct that was taken from Plaintiff and Class members.